cthae/Adobe-Launch-Debugger/README.md

 * [ ] Release v1.10.
 * [ ] Create an infrastructure around the codebase of the extension, introduce unit tests, look into CI.
 * [ ] Support for Mozilla FF.
 Same extension.
 Cross-browsers.
 Seems like mostly only background will have to be reimplemented, but many APIs may be off.
 We'll see.
+* [ ] Add transaction id in the product string prettifier for Appmeasurement logging.
-* [ ] Implement Launch UI improvements:
+* [x] Implement Launch UI improvements POC:
   * [x] Launch UI: Add the red indicator whenever a lib is not selected.
-  * [ ] Launch UI: Add an experimental option for a dark theme.
+  * [x] Launch UI: Add a hint about how to change the Launch UI via Chrome flags.
-  * [ ] Launch UI: Search.
-Fix.
-The.
-Bloody.
-Search.
-Gosh Adobe, what a shame.
-Having broken search for years.
-* [ ] Add transaction id in the product string prettifier for Appmeasurement logging.
-* [x] Add an option to print general alloy config
+* [x] Add an option to print general alloy config in the snippets tab.
+Make sure it does so for all Alloy instances.
 * [x] Release v1.09.50
 * [x] Rename the content-script.js to something more interesting.
 It's visible in the console and can be filtered by.
 * [x] Web SDK: Further improve the custom logging, allowing shorthands: p12/c12/v12/e12/l2.